Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

 Once excited, the lasing mode is exponentially amplified up to the nonlinear saturation regime \cite{Michel2013,Michel2015,deNova2016,deNova2017a}.
 At long times, the final state of the system exhibits a dynamical phase diagram \cite{Moeckel2008,Sciolla2010,Lang2018}, displaying only two phases \cite{deNova2016,deNova2021}: the stationary nonlinear ground state and the periodic CES state.
 In general, any condensate flowing over some obstacle with velocity $v$ above certain critical value $v_c$ asymptotically approaches the CES state \cite{deNova2022},

-where $\mu$ is the quasichemical potential and $\Psi_0(x,t)$ is a periodic function, $\Psi_0(x,t)=\Psi_0(x,\phi_0+\omega t)$, with $\Psi_0(x,\phi+2\pi)=\Psi_0(x,\phi)$ and $\omega=2\pi/T$.
-The dependence of $\Gamma,\omega$ with respect to $v$ for a FPBHL is shown in Fig. \ref{fig:Model}b.
-Due to the time-independence of the underlying Hamiltonian, the CES state is a spontaneous Floquet state, where the oscillation phase-shift $\phi_0$ is not \textit{a priori} fixed, in contrast to conventional Floquet systems, leading to the emergence of a temporal FNG mode in the Bogoliubov spectrum, whose quantum amplitude $\hat{t}_0$ is the time operator describing the quantum fluctuations of the global time-shift $t_0=-\phi_0/\omega$ \cite{deNova2025}.
+$\mu$ being the quasichemical potential and $\Psi_0(x,t)$ a periodic wavefunction, $\Psi_0(x,t)=\tilde{\Psi}_0(x,\phi_0+\omega t)$, with $\tilde{\Psi}_0(x,\phi+2\pi)=\tilde{\Psi}_0(x,\phi)$ and $\omega=2\pi/T$.
+The velocity dependence of $\Gamma,\omega$ for a FPBHL is shown in Fig. \ref{fig:Model}b.
+Due to the time independence of the underlying Hamiltonian, the CES state is a spontaneous Floquet state, where the oscillation phase-shift $\phi_0$ is not \textit{a priori} fixed, in contrast to conventional Floquet systems.
+This leads to the emergence of a temporal FNG mode in the Bogoliubov spectrum, whose quantum amplitude $\hat{t}_0$ is the time operator describing the quantum fluctuations of the global time-shift $t_0=-\phi_0/\omega$ \cite{deNova2025}.
 However, at the mean-field level, $\phi_0$ is still fixed by the deterministic GP equation once an initial condition is set.